niklai99/ScientificComputing4Physics/docs/index.md

 This page serves as a central hub for all homework assignments (tasks) given throughout the course.
 Each task can be accessed from the **[Task Section](#homework--task-overview)** below, or from the navigation bar at the top-left of the webpage, beneath the course title.
 Within each task, you will find multiple pages dedicated to different sub-tasks.

-!!! warning
-    This webpage is actively maintained and updated as the course progresses. **Currently, only Task 1 and Task 2 are fully documented.** More tasks will appear in the future.

 ## Contact Information